 As in other businesses, the power business is exposed to credit and collection risks related to its customers.
-As the Company is currently still in its pre-operating stage, it is not yet exposed to these risks.
-Moving forward, the Company foresees its customers to be DUs, electric cooperatives ("ECs"), and RESs.
+As the Company has not yet started commercial operations, it is not yet exposed to these risks.
+Moving forward, the Company foresees among its customers to be DUs' or RES's.
 There can, however, be no assurance that all customers will pay the Company in a timely manner or at all.
 In such circumstances, the Company's working capital needs may increase.
 If a large amount of its customers is unable or unwilling to pay the Company, its financial condition could be negatively affected.